-The boy and the parents go and get the blessings of the elders.
+DR. SIVA SUBRAMANIAN: The event that we are talking about is Upanayanam, which means taking one to something or someone.
+This is a rite of passage in the young man’s life, usually between 8 and 16 years of life.
+Ideally the ceremony is done in two days, and the very first day the boy and the parents go and get the blessings of the elders.
 All the generations that were there, going to 3 to 5,000 years, they are invoked to come and bless the parents and the student who is taking this major step in his life.
 And for this, nine priests were brought and those are the nine priests in which these ancestors are invoked.

 And then they start doing the first worship service to the god Ganesha who is considered as "remover of obstacles" and so in order to make sure all the function goes well you worship to remove all the obstacles and hurdles that one might have.

-The second day, you know, starts with the same part in terms of getting the blessings from the elders, from the gods and goddesses and the worship service to Ganesha
+The second day, you know, starts with the same part in terms of getting the blessings from the elders, from the gods and goddesses and the worship service to Ganesha.

 The sacred ash, this is to remind that individual that you are made up of these five elements earth, air, space, water, and fire, all the five elements and you are going to go back to these elements.

-One of the two major components of this festival Upanayanam, is giving that boy the sacred thread which is made of three strands and these three strands signify several components in his life.
-The first and foremost that he’s supposed to do three times a day a ritual worship service, puja It also represent what is called three gunas, or the characteristics of individuals and the hope is that the good qualities will get better and he will be in a lifelong pursuit into thinking about god and focusing on what is called the mantra of the liberation.
+One of the two major components of this festival Upanayanam is giving that boy the sacred thread which is made of three strands and these three strands signify several components in his life.
+The first and foremost that he’s supposed to do three times a day, ritual worship service, puja.
+It also represent what is called three gunas, or the characteristics of individuals and the hope is that the good qualities will get better and he will be in a lifelong pursuit into thinking about God and focusing on what is called the moksha or the liberation.

 After the sacred thread ceremony that is given, then he shares a meal with, in this situation, with four other Bramacharis, students, who already had their sacred thread ceremony done and so he is now starting to learn to share.
-And it doesn’t matter whether he is a son of a king or a son of the, the biggest, richest person, or the peasant, they all eat the same food and so it is a component of learning the humility and sharing.
+And it doesn’t matter whether he is a son of a king or a son of the, the biggest, richest person, or the peasant, they all eat the same food, and so it is a component of learning the humility and sharing.

 After that, the student is asked to stand on a stone.
 It is to make sure that the mother and the father reminds him to stand as strong as the stone, courageous, brave, and stoic, not wither with any ups and downs that comes in life.

 After that they go and get the special mantra that is given.
 This mantra is called gayatri mantra.
 Each mantra has a vibration of its own.
 It protects you and everybody around you.
-The silk cloth is put in around the parents, the student and the priest and the father says this gayatri mantra in the right ear of the student and makes sure he repeats it and so he learns it in that fashion, and then from that day on he is supposed to chant this at least three times every day
+The silk cloth is put in around the parents, the student, and the priest, and the father says this gayatri mantra in the right ear of the student and makes sure he repeats it and so he learns it in that fashion, and then from that day on he is supposed to chant this at least three times every day

 And then he’s led outside, to see the sun in a particular way that is taught by those boys to him and then he will start doing it every day because it’s the brightest object that we will see every day of our life.

 This ceremony actually is like a second birth.
 He’s made into a twice born.
-So the first birth is from the womb of his mother and the second birth is actually given the mantra from the father so it is the second birth that comes to this boy.
+So the first birth is from the womb of his mother and the second birth is actually given the mantra from the father, so it is the second birth that comes to this boy.

 Hinduism strongly believes there is a spark of divinity within each one of us.
 This is a wonderful sacrament in his spiritual advancement.